 Shopping in Buenos Aires

-The best place to search for antiques and colonial paintings is at and around the Sunday Feria de San Pedro Telmo flea market at Plaza Dorrego.
+The best place to search for antiques and colonial paintings is at the Feria de San Pedro Telmo flea market at Plaza Dorrego on Sundays.
 The Hippie Fair in front of the Centro Cultural Recoleta is a colourful place to browse for handicrafts, jewellery and artwork at weekends.

-You’ll find many shopping malls across Buenos Aires.
-Two of the most popular are Galerias Pacifico, Calle Florida and Calle Córdoba, and Patio Bullrich, Avenida del Libertador 750 and Posadas 1245.
+You’ll find many shopping malls across Buenos Aires, but two of the most popular are Galerias Pacifico at Calle Florida 737 and Patio Bullrich at Avenida del Libertador.

 Shopping hours in Buenos Aires are Monday to Friday 0900-2000 and Saturday 0900-1300, although malls are generally open daily 1000-2200.

-Purchase tax or VAT, known as IVA (Impuesto de Valor Agregado), stands at 21% and is placed on everything with the exception of medicines and food.
-Tax-free shopping is available at certain outlets; look for the 'Tax Free Shopping' logo.
-On purchasing goods costing 70 Pesos or more, visitors can receive a refund for the tax, minus an admin fee.
-On leaving Argentina, the goods with receipts should be presented at customs before check-in and the refund collected at a separate kiosk.
+Purchase tax or VAT, known as IVA (Impuesto de Valor Agregado), stands at 21% and is payable on everything with the exception of medicines and food.
+Tax-free shopping is available at certain outlets, just look for the 'Tax Free Shopping' logo.
+On leaving Argentina, receipts should be presented at customs before check-in and the refund collected at a separate kiosk.